-When a borrower needs money and he has no assets to offer a security, he cannot get a secured loan. he will have to try for unsecured loans which are costly and requires good credit score too.
+When a borrower needs money and has no assets to offer security, he cannot get a secured loan.
+He will have to try for unsecured loans, which are costly and require a good credit score.

 Loss of Asset

 If the borrower is not able to pay the loan on time, there is a risk of losing the asset he owned by borrowing money.
-At times, there are genuine life hardships which force non-payment be it business or an individual.
+At times, there are genuine life hardships that force non-payment, be it business or an individual.

-We discuss the situation when selling of asset also does not have sufficient money to repay the loan.
-Depending on the terms and conditions of a secured loan or if the loan is not a nonrecourse loan, the borrower may be liable to repay with his personal assets also.
+We discuss the situation when the selling asset also does not have sufficient money to repay the loan.
+Depending on the terms and conditions of a secured loan or if the loan is not a non-recourse loan, the borrower may also be liable to repay with his personal assets.

 Secured Vs. Unsecured Loans